alibaba/feathub/docs/content/expression-language/aggregation_functions.md

 )
 ```

-## Aggregation Functions
+# Built-in Aggregation Functions

-In the following, we describe the built-in aggregation functions supported by
+The following built-in aggregation functions are supported by the window
-FeatHub window transforms.
+transforms described above.

 | Function     | Description                                                  |
 | ------------ | ------------------------------------------------------------ |